 USDA Loans are perfect for people who want a home in a little more rural area.
 USDA Loans have no down payment requirement, and Sellers can pay closing costs… meaning you can buy a home with a USDA Loan with PENNIES out-of-pocket!
 The payments and Mortgage Rates for USDA Loans are some of the lowest available.
 Because there’s no down payment, the Government does require a slightly higher credit score than some other mortgage programs.
-However, minimum Credit Score requirements for USDA Loans 2014 can go below 640.
+However, minimum Credit Score requirements for USDA Loans 2015 can no longer go below 640.

 The program’s full name is the USDA Rural Development Guaranteed Housing Loan program.
 Most people call them “USDA loans” or “USDA RD Loans”.
 USDA home loans NC are insured by the U.S. Department of Agriculture.
 Again, the USDA’s loan’s biggest feature is that it is a No Money Down Home Loan!

 Is the USDA loan program limited to First Time Home Buyers?

 No, the USDA RD Loan can be used by First Time Home Buyers and repeat buyers.
 We’ve done several loans for folks who currently have a house (in Tennessee for instance) and get transferred to NC – meaning that when they buy in NC… they’ll have 2 houses.
 There are some ways for this to work.
 (Call us 919 649 5058)